Lemhi County, Idaho: Politics

 Like all of southeastern Idaho, Lemhi County has long been powerfully Republican.
 In no presidential election since 1940 has the county selected the Democratic nominee, and the last Democrat to pass 30 percent of the county's vote was Michael Dukakis in 1988.

+Lemhi County was the only county to never support Cecil Andrus in any of his gubernatorial campaigns.